mlhartme/stool/DOCUMENTATION.md

 ### Rationale

-Technically, Stool is a Helm wrapper, a stage is a Helm releases, and stage classes provide powerful features to define Helm values.
+Technically, Stool is a Helm wrapper, a stage is a Helm releases, and stage classes provide powerful features to compute Helm values.
 Like other tools (e.g. [Helmfile](https://github.com/roboll/helmfile), Stool tries to simplify `helm`, in aims particularly to make value definitions more powerful, because in our use cases we have many workloads using the same Helm chart but with different values.